 Army Ants

 Since my house was raised, I have never had army ants inside my house, only underneath and on my deck.
-Because army ants are great at removing cockroaches and other creatures, I would prefer not living underneath my house.
-I’m overjoyed when they happen to come by.
+Because army ants are great at removing cockroaches and other creatures, that I would prefer not living underneath my house.
+I’m thrilled whenever they happen to pass by.

 🦂 Fun Fact 🦂